Solid129/phone-directory-app/README.md

 ### Introduction

-  + phone directory app to add, view and edit contacts.
-  + username and password to authenticate for viewing contacts.
+* a phone directory application to add, view and edit contacts with username and password authentication.
-  + Included sort by name, sort by date and searching on mobile/landline number and name
+* features include sorting by name, date and searching on mobile/landline number, name.

 Model used for Contact is: